How to Use Less Electricity with Air Your Conditioning

 Buy the Correct Size Model for Maximum Energy Efficiency

 A model that is too large will cycle on and off too often, wasting electricity.
 A model that is too small is efficient but of course will not always make the room cool enough.
-The table below shows the correct cooling capacities recommended by an air conditioner manufacturer.
+The table below shows the correct cooling capacities recommended

 Cooling Capacities for Maximum Energy Efficiency